 The whole song is recorded in Exodus 15:1-17, repeated somewhat in verse 21.
 Verse 11 stands out, “Who is like you, O Jehovah, among the gods?
 Who is like you, majestic in holiness, awesome in splendour, doing wonders?”

 “A prophetess” in the concordance is stated as being “a female preacher”.
 Miriam is said to be this in Exodus 15:20, which in N.R.S.V. is translated “the prophet Miriam”.
-We do not know how many other times she prophesied what was not recorded.
+We do not know how many other times she prophesied and which are not recorded.

 God’s calling on Miriam is shown in Micah 6:4 where God says “I sent before you Moses, Aaron and Miriam”.
 She is mentioned on a level with her two brothers.
 Therefore, her calling as a prophet was considered by God as very important for the nation of Israel, as were the callings of Moses and Aaron.
 However, Moses alone was the one through whom the Law was given.